ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 new QueryExecutionOptions { ForceSerialExecution = true }
 ```

-Also, we are defining that the execution shall be forced execute serially since `DbContext` is not thread-safe.
+Also, we are defining that the execution shall be forced to execute serially since `DbContext` is not thread-safe.

-> The upcoming version 11 of \_Hot Chocolate \_uses `DbContext` pooling to use multiple `DbContext` instances in one request.
+> The upcoming version 11 of _Hot Chocolate_ uses `DbContext` pooling to use multiple `DbContext` instances in one request.
 This allows version 11 to parallelize data fetching.

 In order to enable our ASP.NET Core server to process GraphQL requests we need to register the _Hot Chocolate_ GraphQL middleware.